jensvansteen/ARtFrame-app/README.md

 * __Rico Borghs:__ Concept, UI, UX, Motion

     Rico is really creative person who always comes up with the most awesome and wicked ideas and concepts.
-He contributed with designing the app and making the really terrific motion videos for the AR part in the app.
+He contributed by designing the app and making the really terrific motion videos for the AR part in the app.

 * __Nicolas Nuytten:__ Concept, UI, UX, Web Development